-When I reached my breaking point a little over a year ago, I hadn't been working out regularly for two years since having my son, hadn't been sleeping well, the special treats became daily treats.
+When I reached my breaking point in 2019, I hadn’t been working out regularly for two years since having my son, hadn’t been sleeping well, and the special treats became daily treats.
 And then vanity kicked in, too.
 Why is that always what kicks us the hardest?
-I was starting to do something I hadn't done in my adult life: the depleting habit of picking apart my body in photos: my shoulders, my belly, the way my face looked from a certain angle.
+I was starting to do something I hadn’t done in my adult life – I was getting into the habit of picking apart my body in photos: my shoulders, my belly, the way my face looked from a certain angle.
 It was rather confronting.

 Of course, I also knew but could not separate from the fact that when we don’t feel great on the inside, it’s easier to pick apart the outside than do the harder work of getting to the root of it.

-I knew I needed to make some changes and also knew that it couldn't be some dramatic and complicated process.
-I needed to exercise and cut the sugar.
+I knew I needed to make some changes and also knew that it couldn’t be some dramatic and complicated process.
+Exercise and cut the sugar.
 I decided that being sugar-free was something I needed to do.
 Done.

 And so with my own simple desire to feel well as my cheerleader, I did two things.

-- I signed up for a 7-day free trial of OBE which I am still hooked on.
-(Code MEGHAN30 will get you 30% off your first month if you stay beyond your free trial week)
+- Signed up for a 7-day free trial of OBE which I am still hooked on.
+(Code MEGHAN50 will get you 50% off your first month if you stay beyond your free trial week)

-- I elected to follow my 7-day No Sugar Challenge guidelines – no added sweeteners of any kind, no alcohol, coffee or chocolate, no dried fruit, and limited grain intake.
+- Elected to follow my 7-day No Sugar Challenge guidelines – no added sweeteners of any kind, no alcohol, coffee or chocolate, no dried fruit, and limited grain intake.